 The term, “cavitations,” is a relatively new one in the dental dialogue.
 Most patients have not heard of cavitations, and most dentists probably do not yet know much about them.

 Diagnosing cavitations is an elusive process because cavitations do not always readily appear on X-rays.
 Sometimes they show up only as very subtle differentiations in the texture pattern of the bone.
-If your dentist is not specifically looking for the cavitations, then your X-ray will be read as looking “just fine".
+If your dentist is not specifically looking for the cavitations, then your X-ray will be read as looking “just fine.”

-Specialists have recognized cavitations as a possible cause of chronic facial pain and termed them “NICO” (Neuralgia Inducing Cavitational Osteonecrosis).
+Specialists have recognized cavitations as a possible cause of chronic facial pain and termed them “NICO” (Neuralgia-Inducing Cavitational Osteonecrosis).
 Often this is the overlooked factor in trigeminal neuralgia, as well as other kinds of facial pain.

 While it is good that the impact of cavitations on facial pain is finally being considered, the far-reaching bodily impact of cavitations is still vastly underappreciated.
 Cavitations on major meridians can cause serious health problems.
-I prefer to call cavitations “SICO", or Sickness Inducing Cavitational Osteonecrosis, which better indicates the power a cavitation can have over the general health of the patient.
-Analysis of cavitational samples by researchers at the University of Kentucky have thus far found every one of them to contain biologically toxic material.
+I prefer to call cavitations “SICO,” or Sickness Inducing Cavitational Osteonecrosis, which better indicates the power cavitation can have over the general health of the patient.
+Analysis of cavitational samples by researchers at the University of Kentucky has thus far found every one of them to contain biologically toxic material.

 Whole-Body Dentistry by Mark A. Breiner, DDS.
 Chapter 19 Cavitations